isabella232/win32-pr.es-es/desktop-src/CIMWin32Prov/cim-battery.md

 <span id="This_device_is_not_working_properly._One_of_its_drivers_or_your_registry_might_be_corrupted."></span><span id="this_device_is_not_working_properly._one_of_its_drivers_or_your_registry_might_be_corrupted."></span><span id="THIS_DEVICE_IS_NOT_WORKING_PROPERLY._ONE_OF_ITS_DRIVERS_OR_YOUR_REGISTRY_MIGHT_BE_CORRUPTED."></span>

 **Este dispositivo no funciona correctamente.
-Uno de sus controladores o el registro pueden estar dañados.** (4)
+Uno de sus controladores o el registro podrían estar dañados.** (4)

 </dt> <dd></dd> <dt>

 <span id="The_driver_for_this_device_needs_a_resource_that_Windows_cannot_manage."></span><span id="the_driver_for_this_device_needs_a_resource_that_windows_cannot_manage."></span><span id="THE_DRIVER_FOR_THIS_DEVICE_NEEDS_A_RESOURCE_THAT_WINDOWS_CANNOT_MANAGE."></span>

-**El controlador para este dispositivo necesita un recurso que Windows no puede administrar.** (5)
+**El controlador para este dispositivo necesita un recurso que Windows puede administrar.** (5)

 </dt> <dd></dd> <dt>